Bruxism and TMJ Treatment in Clifton Hill, VIC

 What are the signs of TMJ?

-In addition to clicking and popping jaws, some patients report:
+In addition to clicking and popping jaws, some patients report these common symptoms:

 - Headaches and migraines